andreeacristinapreda/react-admin-panel/README.md

 # JavaScript React application - Admin Panel

-## This app contains conditional rendering of users/posts from a satic API.
+## This app contains conditional rendering of users/posts from a static API.
 ## Deals with changes in the state of components
 ## Routing: contains a Home page and links to other pages.